krasimir/blog-posts/2017/Stent/post.md

 }
 ```

 The saga stops and waits for `LOGIN` or `TRY_AGAIN` actions.
 They both should lead to firing the HTTP request.
 If everything is ok we call the `loginSuccessful` action creator.
 The reducer processes the `LOGIN_SUCCESSFUL` action and we now we have the user data in the Redux's store.
 If there is an error we call `loginFailed` with the given error.
-Later the `Widget` component decides what to render on that error.
+Later the `Widget` component decides what to render based on that error.

 ### Wiring our main React component to Redux

-`Widget.jsx` will be the component which is wired to Redux's via the `connect` function.
-We will need both map state and dispatch to props in order to implement everything.
+`Widget.jsx` will be the component which is wired to Redux's store via the `connect` function.
+We will need both map state and dispatch to props.

 ```js
 import { CONNECTION_ERROR } from '../services/errors';